tgbugs/interlex/alt/README.md

 is copied into this directory and installed from the main interlex source.

 # Instructions
+NOTE: This has mostly been replaced by the scripts in alt/bin.
+## Setup
 1. Install `python3.6`, `pip` and `pipenv`.
 2. Build the package ~~and install to create Pipfile.lock for sanity~~ and compress this folder for deployment.